Mike Leake delivers, Jay Bruce reaches milestone in Mariners’ win over Angels on Star Wars Night

 This embarrassing bit of Mariners trivia was revealed a few minutes after 4 p.m. on Friday, when the topic of “Star Wars Night” was broached with the 51-year-old Seattle skipper.

-“That changes everything,” Servais said dryly, leaning back on the chair in his office.
+“That changes everything,” Servais said sarcastically, leaning back on the chair in his office.
 “It really does.
 Coming into the ballpark today I said, ‘You know what?
 We probably don’t have a chance to win.’
 But it’s Star Wars night, so we’re right where we want to be.

 “I’ve never watched one minute of a Star Wars movie, but I know it’s a big night.”

-Servais probably didn’t understand the reference, then, when Mitch Haniger was referred to as “Mitch Hansologer” on the video board; when his teammates likewise were introduced as “Kylo Seager,” “Tim Chewbaccam” and “Daniel Yodabach”; when the players’ features were photoshopped onto the faces of beloved wookies, jedis and bounty hunters alike.
+Servais probably didn’t understand the reference, then, when Mitch Haniger was referred to as “Mitch Hansologer” on the video board; when his teammates likewise were introduced as “Kylo Seager,” “Tim Chewbaccam” and “Daniel Yodabach”; when the players’ features were photoshopped onto the faces of beloved Wookiees, Jedi and bounty hunters alike.

 On the video board, at least, this looked like a different team.